A UCLA student-initiated, student-led organization

 exemplifying sustainability in the 21st century

 WHERE: Bruin Reception Room (2nd floor Ackerman Union)

 Sustainability Action Research (SAR) is an entirely student-run program that gets students out of the classroom to tackle sustainability issues by doing research projects around campus with the help of UCLA faculty stakeholders.
 Join us to discover more about this year's innovative projects – including a stormwater capture system, green purchasing, native habitat restoration..and much more.

 See you there!
 No RSVP Required.

-The Education for Sustainable Living Program (ESLP) is part of the California Student Sustainability Coalition, a statewide program centered on the education and promotion of sustainability.
-UCLA was one of the first campuses to start the program in 2004.
-ESLP is a student-initiated, student-designed, and student-facilitated program offered through the Institute of the Environment & Sustainability (IoES).
-The program is twofold: In the fall, students are invited to attend a Lecture Series, where they will hear from professionals, academics, and activists in sustainable fields.
-In the winter/spring, students participate in Action Research Teams (ART) where they are partnered with a stakeholder to research, rethink, investigate, and tackle UCLA's greatest sustainability issues.
+Sustainability Action Research (SAR) is a student-initiated, student-designed, and student-facilitated program offered through the Institute of the Environment & Sustainability (IoES).
+The program is twofold: In the fall, students are invited to attend the Sustainability Talks, where they will hear from professionals, academics, and activists in sustainable fields.
+In the winter/spring, students participate in the Sustainability Action Research Teams where they are partnered with a stakeholder to research, rethink, investigate, and tackle UCLA's greatest sustainability issues.

-Funding for ESLP is generously provided by the Dart Foundation and ASUCLA's TGIF fund.
+Funding for SAR is generously provided by the Dart Foundation and ASUCLA's TGIF fund.